-Continuation School Policy
+Continuation School Policy Intent:

-Intent:
+It is the intent of this policy to provide guidance and transparency regarding the Sacred Heart's requirements and process in which a school continuation agreement for MSHSL high school activities and sports will be entered.
+It must be noted that this waiver process is only for MSHSL member schools and does not affect private clubs and sports associations.

-It is the intent of this policy to provide guidance and transparency regarding the Sacred Heart's requirements and process in which a school continuation agreement for MSHSL high school activities It is the position of SAC that Sacred Heart activities and sports take first priority over non Sacred Heart Catholic School sports and activities.
+It is the position of SAC that Sacred Heart activities and sports take first priority over non Sacred Heart Catholic School sports and activities.
 This promotes our school community, school spirit and helps enrich Sacred Heart student experiences.